2023 EFL League Two play-off final: Route to the final

 Stockport County finished the regular 2022–23 season in fourth place in EFL League Two, the fourth tier of the English football league system, one place and three points ahead of Carlisle United.
 Both therefore missed out on the three automatic places for promotion to EFL League One and instead took part in the play-offs to determine the fourth promoted team.
 Stockport finished four points behind Northampton Town (who were promoted in third place), six behind second-placed Stevenage and twelve points behind league winners Leyton Orient.
-Stockport secured at least a play-off place after beating Leyton Orient in their penultimate game, retaining the possibility of autoamtic promotion until the season's final day.
+Stockport secured at least a play-off place after beating Leyton Orient in their penultimate game, retaining the possibility of automatic promotion until the season's final day.
 Carlisle secured a play-off berth on the final day with a draw against Sutton United, finishing the season in fifth place, three points behind Stockport.

-Stockport faced seventh-placed Salford City in their play-off semi-final with the first match of the two-legged tie being held at the Moor Lane in Salford on 13 May 2023.
+Stockport faced seventh-placed Salford City in their play-off semi-final with the first match of the two-legged tie being held at Moor Lane in Salford on 13 May 2023.
 Matt Smith gave the home side the lead in the first half, when he headed the ball into the Stockport goal following a cross by Elliot Watt.
-They had a chance to double their lead on 71 minutes, when Conor McAleny shot from within the penalty area, but Ben Hinchliffe, the Stockport goalkeeper dived to save it and the match ended 1-0.
+They had a chance to double their lead on 71 minutes, when Conor McAleny shot from within the penalty area, but Ben Hinchliffe, the Stockport goalkeeper, dived to save it and the match ended 1-0.
 The second leg took place a week later at Edgeley Park in Stockport.
 Salford had several opportunities to extend their aggregate lead in the first half, but it was Stockport who scored first, when Isaac Olaofe headed into the corner of the goal from Ryan Rydel's cross.
 With the aggregate score level, the game went to extra time, in which Stevie Mallan restored Salford's overall lead with a deflected shot.
 Jack Stretton scored for Stockport three minutes later, however, giving Stockport a 2–1 match win, but leaving the tie level 2–2 on aggregate.
 In the ensuing penalty shoot-out, Salford failed to score three of the four penalties they took, two of them being saved by Hinchliffe, and it was Stockport who progressed, winning the shootout 3–1.